 Shortly after the launch of Roku, Netflix announced partnership with Microsoft.
 As part of the partnership Netflix developed a native app for the game console Microsoft XBox 360.
 This gave access to XBox Live Gold Members access to Netflix on their television via their game console.
 For Netflix it meant that the market of 12 million XBox Live members was opened up, whereas for Microsoft could market their XBox for the million Netflix subscribers.
 The deal required Netflix to maintain the streaming video technology exclusively to XBox for an year.
 Subsequent to that Netflix would develop a Blu-ray disk based streaming video solution for Sony’s Playstation.
 The company would later go on to generalize the software platform they developed for DVD players to enable Netflix integration via Software Development Kits (SDKs).
 This also meant that as Smart TVs emerged and prevalence of streaming video over the internet developed over the years, Netflix was essentially prepared and could offer easy integrations.

 In August 2008 Netflix experienced a major database corruption, and could not ship out their DVDs for three days.
 This was the stimulus which led to Netflix opting to host their business logic on the cloud.
 This cloud migration would take place for the main part in the period of 2010-2011, and would only be completed in 2015, when the company finally setup its billing infrastructure, the most sensitive part of its business operation, on the cloud.
 The complete shift to the cloud was a pathbreaker in the tech industry.
-Netflix has over the years built a highly robust cloud infrastructure, which has enabled the company to scale up seamlessly as it has seen exponential growth and as it has expanded to 190+ countries.
+Throughout the history Netflix, it has built a highly robust cloud infrastructure, which has enabled the company to scale up seamlessly as it has seen exponential growth and as it has expanded to 190+ countries.

 First Major Content Licensing Deal

-In 2008 Netflix agreed a deal with Cable TV channel Starz to broadcast their content library for $30 million annually.
+The history of Netflix saw a major change when in 2008 it agreed a deal with Cable TV channel Starz to broadcast their content library for $30 million annually.
 Starz’s library of 2500 movies and TV shows, including movies Disney and Sony Pictures, became available for streaming on Netflix.
 The deal was a hugely important step in the history of Netflix, as its streaming video service could now offer a wide range of quality content to their video streaming subscribers.
 Starz on the other hand, probably expecting the streaming video industry to remain a niche segment, did not expect the deal to cannibalize their own PayTV offerings.

 In 2011 Starz stopped its content licensing deal with Netflix, even after Netflix offers $300 million for licensing Starz’s library.
 Starz CEO went on record saying that he considered the deal a terrible mistake for Starz.